 Paying contributions as a new resident to Jersey

-If you’re self-employed or not employed, you should still register with Social Security at Customer and Local Services, but you can defer paying contributions for six months after your arrival.
+If you’re self-employed or not employed, you should still register with Social Security at Customer and Local Services, but you can defer paying contributions for six months after you arrive in Jersey.

 If you're on a working secondment to Jersey, you must register with Social Security at Customer and Local Services, and produce a letter of secondment from your employer.

 Registration cards and contributions

 Paying contributions whilst working outside of Jersey

-If you work for a short time outside the Island for your Jersey employer, contributions will be taken from your wages as though you were still working in Jersey.
+If you work for a short time outside the Island for your Jersey employer, contributions will be taken from your wages as though you are still working in Jersey.

-If you leave the Island permanently, you must inform us immediately as you won’t be liable to pay contributions to Jersey.
+If you leave the Island permanently, let us know immediately.
+You won’t be liable to pay contributions to Jersey.